 Proxy Statement vs Annual Report

-The two documents, Proxy Statement and Annual Report, serve a different purpose.
+The two documents, Proxy Statement, and Annual Report serve different purposes.
 Notable differences are enumerated below:

 |Exchange Filing||Proxy Statement is a file with the Securities and Exchange Commission (SEC) as Form DEF 14A.||Annual Report is a file with the Securities and Exchange Commission (SEC) as Form 10K.|

 - It enables shareholders to understand the motive of the management in running business operations.
 For example, through Proxy Statement, shareholders can see the compensation structure of Top Management, which helps them to understand their priorities.
 Management compensation structure comprising the majority of variable pay, which is linked with an increase in business revenue, is a clear sign that focus will be on increasing revenues through higher spending, lower margins, etc.

 - It allows shareholders to gauge the management, their education, and professional background and roles and responsibilities, which enable them to better understand and appreciate the compensation proposed to be awarded to them.

 Benefits of Proxy Statement

 It offers multiple benefits to Shareholders as well as to potential shareholders.
 Some of them are:

 - It enables shareholders to better prepare themselves for the discussion points in the Annual Meeting and exercise their voting rights most efficiently.